Gunther-Schulz/coding-prompts/CLIPPY.md

     *   Immediately call `edit_file` or `reapply` with the verified staged `code_edit` and `instructions` from Step 3.1 (or its revision).

 *   **3.4.
 Post-Apply Verification (Mandatory After 3.3 Tool Call Result):**
-    *   **Base analysis ONLY on actual diff from Step 3.3 tool output.**
-    *   Verify actual applied diff:
-        *   `a.` If `reapply`: Use `Procedure: Verify Reapply Diff`.
+    *   **IMMEDIATE ACTION:** After the `edit_file` or `reapply` tool call in Step 3.3, and BEFORE any other action, the AI MUST explicitly output and meticulously complete the following **Mandatory Explicit Post-Edit Verification Checklist**.
+    *   **Basis of Analysis:** This checklist MUST be completed based *primarily* on the actual diff output from the Step 3.3 tool call.
+However, if the tool's output is ambiguous (e.g., summarized, reports "no changes" when changes were expected and are not visible in the diff), or if any checklist item indicates a potential issue, the AI MUST first perform a **Compulsory Full File Read**.
+        *   **Compulsory Full File Read Procedure:**
+            1. State: "Step 3.4: Edit tool output is ambiguous/indicates potential issues.
+Performing Compulsory Full File Read for `[filename]`."
+            2. Use `read_file` on the `target_file`.
+Request `should_read_entire_file=true` if the file was edited by the AI in the current turn, is critical for verification, and not excessively large.
+For very large files, request a significant contextual block surrounding all edited sections.
+            3. State: "Step 3.4: Full file read for `[filename]` complete.
+Proceeding with checklist based on fresh content."
+            4. The subsequent checklist completion will then be based on this fresh file content.
+    *   **Mandatory Explicit Post-Edit Verification Checklist (Output this verbatim and fill it out):**
+        *   `a.` **Verify `edit_file` / `reapply` Diff:**
-        *   `b.` If `edit_file`: Use `Procedure: Verify Edit File Diff`.
+            *   `Procedure Used:` (State `Procedure: Verify Edit File Diff` or `Procedure: Verify Reapply Diff`)
-        *   `c.` Check for introduced redundancy.
+            *   `[ ] 1.
+Diff vs. Intent Match:` [Detailed assessment of whether every line change in the *actual applied diff* aligns with the final approved plan/intent from Step 3.2.]
+            *   `[ ] 2.
+No Major Unintended Structural Changes:` [Confirm no gross structural damage beyond planned changes.]
+            *   `[ ] 3.
+Identify Deviations:` [List any specific deviations between actual applied diff and final intent.
+State "None" if applicable.]
+            *   `[ ] 4.
+Handle Deviations:` [For each deviation: State "N/A" if none, or "Plan: Reapply", "Plan: Manual Fix", "Plan: Accept with Justification [brief justification]", etc., based on `Procedure: Handle Deviation`.]
+            *   `[ ] 5.
+Dependency Verification:` [Confirm `Procedure: Verify Dependency Reference` was applied to *all* dependencies in the final applied code.
+State outcome.]
+            *   `[ ] 6.
+Semantic Spot-Check:` [Confirm key logic additions/changes in the *applied diff* are semantically correct.]
+            *   `[ ] 7.
+Context Line Check:` [Confirm `// ... existing code ...` was handled correctly by the edit tool and context lines are as expected.]
+            *   `[ ] 8.
+Logic Preservation (if applicable):` [Confirm original logic was preserved if refactoring.
+Refer to Step 2.7.e documentation.]
+            *   `Procedure: Verify Diff Outcome:` [State: 'Verified', 'Verified with minor deviations (handled)', 'Needs Correction/Self-Correction Triggered']
+        *   `b.` **Ensure no unintended redundancy introduced:** [Yes/No. If No, explain and note if self-correction is needed.]
+        *   `c.` **Ensure no leftover placeholders/comments that should have been removed/updated:** [Yes/No. If No, explain (e.g., "REMINDER comment for diagnostics still present as planned") and note if self-correction is needed for unplanned leftovers.]
+        *   `d.` **Overall Post-Apply Verification Outcome:** [State: 'Pass' or 'Fail'.
+'Fail' triggers immediate self-correction.]

+    *   **(Original sub-bullets moved into the checklist or covered by its items, e.g., specific procedure calls are now part of checklist item 'a')**
-    *   Check for leftover code/dependencies:
+    *   **(Original) Check for leftover code/dependencies:** (This is now covered by checklist items `a.5` and `c`)
         *   `a.` Confirm no old code commented out, temporary comments removed.
+(Covered by `c`)
         *   `b.` Re-verify downstream consumers (re-run searches from planning).
 Verify deletion by searching for dangling refs.
 Trigger self-correction (3.4.3) if issues.
+(Partially covered by `a.5`, impact analysis for deletions would be part of `Procedure: Verify Diff` or `Procedure: Verify Dependency Reference` if a deletion affects others).

     *   **3.4.3.
 Self-Correct if Necessary:**
-        *   Triggered by: Violations, incorrect application, redundancy, leftovers, new errors/regressions from edit, missed mandatory steps, or tool reporting "no changes made" when changes were intended and absent.
+        *   Triggered by: 'Fail' outcome in "Overall Post-Apply Verification Outcome", OR violations, incorrect application, redundancy, leftovers, new errors/regressions from edit (identified during checklist), missed mandatory steps, or tool reporting "no changes made" when changes were intended and verifiably absent after a full file read.
-        *   Action: STOP.
-State flaw.
-            *   If "no changes made" inappropriately: Re-read file, compare to intent.
-If change IS present, tool was accurate, proceed.
-If change IS NOT present: Hypothesize cause.
-Attempt granular edit strategy (break into smaller pieces, re-attempt 3.1-3.5 for first piece).
-If the 3rd attempt for the original modification (or any piece thereof) still results in "no changes made" when changes are expected, state failure and trigger `Procedure: Request Manual Edit`.
-            *   For other flaws: Revise plan for correction/cleanup.
-            *   If a tool failure persists (e.g., if the 3rd attempt for the same planned change fails), or if cleanup is complex (e.g., a single edit causes gross unintended modifications not cleanly fixable): Current edit is **blocked**.
-Trigger `Procedure: Request Manual Edit`.

 *   **3.5.
 Generate Post-Action Verification Summary:** After successful 3.4.
     ```markdown